 Darkspawn, Demons, and Spirits of the Fade are not allowed to be applied for, either, as they’re entirely NPCs in our game.
 Cole is somewhat of an exception because we’ve “made him more human” (plus, he’s an adorable cinnamon roll).

-If you want your OC to have some sort of association or affiliation with another character, canon or not, or a particular faction there will be variables to consider:
+If you want your OC to have close affiliation with another character, canon or not, ensure you reach out to their player first.

 Most people in Thedas have only one name.
 Surnames are typically rare, with particularly original ones reserved for nobles and royalty.
-That said, some might identify themselves by their trade and/or by the area, or by the characteristics of an area, that they grew up in.
+Some might identify themselves by their trade and/or by the area, or by the characteristics of an area, that they grew up in.
 If your character is not a noble and has a surname, you'll need to explain how they came to have a last name in their personal history.
-Dalish are somewhat of an exception here, because they have a "clan" name.
-For non-noble characters, consider surnames like Mason, Wright, Smith, etc. if your character potentially descendeded from someone who had that trade at some point in history.
-Alternatively, topographical naming conventions work well for creating surnames based on the characteristics of where your character may have been born or raised.
-This is actually the same system for naming locations themselves, and in real life the term for it is called "toponymy".

 The Dragon Age tabletop RPG guides also provide suggestions for naming characters based on their races and regions.

 We ask that players who roleplay canons, do so by sticking to that canon’s personality.
-Understandably, some things like motives are open to interpretation and some canon backstories are vague at best—in those instances, you’ve more wiggle room to make the canon "your own".
-When you fill out a character application for a canon, the latter is something we’ll be looking for.
-As much as we want to "hear" the character’s "voice" reflected in the application, we still want to catch a glimpse of what your rendition of the canon will be as its adopting player.
+Some things, like motives, are open to interpretation and some canon backstories are vague at best—in those instances, you’ve more wiggle room to make the canon "your own".

-We’re calling our character histories and personal backgrounds section "Origins" because, you guys, it’s s’uh canon.
-Use this section to elaborate on your character’s at-a-glance backstory i.e. we don’t need a lengthy story beyond you explaining where the character is from, if/how they were educated/trained, and what their ambitions are going forward.
-However, if your character does have a family surname and they’re not a noble, you will need to explain the origin of their last name in this section.
+Use this section to elaborate on your character’s at-a-glance origins i.e. we don’t need a lengthy story beyond you explaining where the character is from, if/how they were educated/trained, and what their ambitions are going forward.

-You may wish to specify what, if any, involvement your character had during the Fifth Blight, the coinciding Fereldan Civil War, and what they were more recently up to during the Mage-Templar War in this section as well.
+You may wish to specify what, if any, involvement your character had during the Fifth Blight, the Fereldan Civil War, and/or the Mage-Templar War in this section as well.

 The only playable races allowed in-game are Dwarves (Orzammar or Surface Dwarves), Elves (Dalish or City Elves), Qunari (Qun, Vashoth, or Tal-Vashoth), or Humans (Avvars included).

-You should include what social class your character was born into, in your Origins section.
-This means whether or not they were born a commoner or noble, etc. If they’re noble, and you're creating a new noble family that isn’t canon, you should add a small excerpt about the extent of the family’s influence in the world of Thedas.
+You should include what social class your character was born into, in your backstory.
+This means whether or not they were born a commoner or noble, etc. If they’re noble, and you're creating a new noble family that isn’t canon, you should add a small excerpt about the extent of the family’s influence in the world of Thedas, so other players know how to react in-game.

 In contrast to social class is a character’s combat class.
 We have four such classes: Civilian, Mage, Rogue, and Warrior.

 Civilian’s don’t actually take part in "combat".
-Their skills serve purely narrative purposes.
 A lot of nobles are actually Civilians, thus we wanted to be able to represent them fittingly in-game.
-In dangerous situations, Civilians don’t fight—they flee (or cower!).
-Keep that in mind if you choose to roleplay as one.
-A Civilian cannot skirmish like a wily Rogue or throw down with the brute strength of a Warrior, and they certainly won’t know magic.

 Screenshots of your past Wardens, Hawkes, and Inquisitors repurposed for use as your original character are permitted so long as they are original looking and not direct rip offs of the default canons.
 If you've played Dragon Age on a PC prior, you can also use Nexus Mods to install more hairstyles, skin tones, etc. to make your characters look even more unique.